Spectra FX Solutions LLP

 This policy is designed to attract, retain, and motivate staff at all levels, and is consistent with the objectives outlined in the business strategy through:

-• A proper connection with the remuneration of individual performance and the company.
+- a proper connection with the remuneration of individual performance and the company.

 Fixed remuneration is determined by experience and aptitude for the role and reflects the staff members professional experience and organisational responsibilities as set out in their contract of employment with Spectra.
 This will be permanent, pre-determined, non-discretionary, non-revocable and not dependent on performance.